 Image recognition

-At the moment, Daniel has been able to install Rasbian, a port of the Debian Linux distribution, to the Rasberry Pi.
-He has also compiled and tested openCV as an application of the Rasberry Pi.
+At the moment, we have been able to install Rasbian, a port of the Debian Linux distribution, to the Rasberry Pi.
+We have also compiled and tested openCV as an application of the Rasberry Pi.
 However, he is having trouble compiling a program utilizing the openCV library at the moment.

 Daniel was able to take a picture with resolution of 2592 x 1944 pixels (16:9) in 3.3 seconds.
 This is a problem and we will need to speed up this process.